Constant Velocity II vs. the Constant Velocity

 Hands-On Review of the Constant Velocity

 Vasque has not been a major player in the trail running shoe market for a while, but this year they released a new line of three trail running shoes targeted toward different styles of running.
 The Constant Velocity is the most traditional trainer in the group, while their Trailbender seems more aimed at ultrarunning, and the Vertical Velocity is a lower profile shoe.
 One thing is evident from wearing these shoes — Vasque understands the shape of the human foot.
 It is entirely possible that no shoe in this review hugs the foot in such a secure and comfortable way as this shoe, which immediately endeared it to our hearts.
 Its 8mm heel-toe drop and durable, aggressive lug pattern further convinced us this was a shoe that we could run in every day.
 Compared to the competition in this review, it naturally felt a bit heavier and more burly than the host of low-profile shoes we tested.
-At the same time, this contender was very close to being the highest rated traditional shoe, behind only the Nike Air Zoom Wildhorse 4.

 The Vasque Constant Velocity are a rugged and burly trail shoe with 8mm of heel toe drop and lots of protection for the feet.
 Shown here on the summit of Precipice Peak in the San Juan Mountains, CO.